Group completions and the homotopical monadicity theorem: The general theory of composite adjunctions

 We start with a given instance of the context described in \autoref{ass1}.
 Thus we have an adjunction $(\SI,\OM)$ between categories $\sT$ and $\sS$ and a monad $\bC$ on $\sT$.
-We have the formal consequences described in \autoref{CONTEXT}.
-We assume the homotopical Assumptions B through F of \autoref{CONTEXT2}, and we have the conclusions of \autoref{BARCON}.
+We have the formal consequences described in \autoref{CONTEXT1}.

-\begin{asscom} We assume given a second adjunction $(\bL,\bR)$ from a third cocomplete category $\sV$ to $\sT$ and we assume that $\epz\colon \bL\bR \rtarr \Id$ is an isomorphism.
+\begin{asscom} We assume given a second adjunction $(\bL,\bR)$ from a third cocomplete category $\sV$ to $\sT$ and we assume that $\epz\colon \bL\bR \rtarr \id$ is an isomorphism.
 We also assume given a monad $\bD$ on $\sV$ together with a natural isomorphism $\om\colon \bD \bR \rtarr \bR \bC$ of functors $\sT \rtarr \sV$ that is compatible with the units and products, $\et$ and $\mu$, of $\bC$ and $\bD$ in the sense that the following diagrams commute.\footnote{In the language of \cite[Definition 14.1]{Rant1}, these diagrams say that $(\bR,\om)$ is a lax map of monads $\bC\rtarr \bD$.}

 \end{asscom}